-- 7.1 The Council has a responsibility to ensure that all licence holders adhere to the standards and conditions applied by this authority and the legislation.
-It is recognised that a well-directed, risk based approach to enforcement activity by the Licensing Authority benefits not only the public but also the responsible members of the Hackney Carriage and Private Hire trades. - 7.2 This Authority will operate a firm but fair disciplinary and enforcement regime.
-In order to balance the promotion of public safety with the need to permit individuals to safeguard their livelihood without undue interference, this Authority will only intervene where it is necessary and proportionate to do so. - 7.3 Complaints from the public and/ or any routine enforcement that identifies significant breaches of conduct will be subject to investigation by Officers. . - 7.4 In addition to the investigation of complaints, the Licensing Authority will also take appropriate action in accordance with our Corporate Enforcement Policy, this policy and the regulators code of practice against licence holders upon receipt of evidence that an offence has been committed.
-An offence may be a breach of the legislation or condition imposed on a licence, byelaw, or this policy.

-- 7.6 The Council will undertake overt and covert targeted enforcement operations as well as ad hoc compliance checks on licence holders.
-These operations and compliance checks may be inside and outside normal office hours and may involve partner agencies. - 7.7 Some breaches of legislation cannot be enforced by the council, but may be enforced where appropriate, by other partner agencies, e.g. the Police, DVSA, the Home Office etc. - 7.9 There are a range of sanctions and actions which may be taken by the council, e.g. prosecution, suspension, revocation, refusal to renew, formal written warning, caution, verbal warning, advisory letter, note on records and no action.
-The course of action will depend on the severity of the offence committed, the evidence available and the risk to public safety. - 7.10 This authority operates a penalty points scheme as explained in the convictions policy.
+- 59.1 The Council has a responsibility to ensure that all licence holders adhere to the standards and conditions applied by this authority and the legislation.
+It is recognised that a well-directed, risk-based approach to enforcement activity by the Licensing Authority benefits not only the public but also the responsible members of the Hackney Carriage and Private Hire trades. - 59.2 This Authority will operate a firm but fair disciplinary and enforcement regime.
+In order to balance the promotion of public safety with the need to permit individuals to safeguard their livelihood without undue interference, this Authority will only intervene where it is necessary and proportionate to do so. - 59.3 Complaints from the public and/ or any routine enforcement that identifies significant breaches of conduct will be subject to investigation by Officers. - 59.4 The Council will undertake overt and covert targeted enforcement operations as well as ad hoc compliance checks on licence holders.
+These operations and compliance checks may be inside and outside normal office hours and may involve partner agencies. - 59.5 In addition to the investigation of complaints, the Licensing Authority will also take appropriate action in accordance with our Corporate Enforcement Policy, this policy and the regulators code of practice against licence holders upon receipt of evidence that an offence has been committed. - 59.6 An offence may be a breach of the legislation or condition imposed on a licence, a byelaw, or this policy. - 59.7 Some breaches of legislation cannot be enforced by the council, but may be enforced where appropriate, by other partner agencies, e.g. the Police, DVSA, the Home Office etc. - 59.8 There are a range of sanctions and actions which may be taken by the council, e.g. prosecution, suspension, revocation, refusal to renew, formal written warning, caution, verbal warning, advisory letter, note on records and no action.
+The course of action will depend on the severity of the offence committed, the evidence available and the risk to public safety. - 59.9 The Licensing Authority operates a Penalty Points scheme.
+Full information on the scheme can be found in Appendix H